andystanton/camel-guice-example/README.md

         && java -jar target/camel-guice-example-1.0.0.jar'
 ```

-The IP address is now that of the Docker Host rather than localhost (assumed to be named 'default' here).
-If you use Docker Machine to manage your hosts, you can use the following curl command to verify:
+The IP address is now that of the Docker Host rather than localhost.
+If you use Docker Machine to manage your hosts, you can use the following curl command to verify (assumes current host is named 'default'):

 ```sh
 $ curl -i "http://$(docker-machine ip default):8080/ping"